nhsconnect/prm-practice-migration-staging/guide/03-pre-migration-tasks.md

 * Pharmacies
 * [Primary Care Support England](https://pcse.england.nhs.uk/)
 * [Subsidiary and third party solution suppliers](/prm-practice-migration/guide/pre-migration-tasks#subsidiary-suppliers), (eg. DocMan or Apollo Scan for document scanning and management, DispensIT - see below)
+* Check that the practice can order electronically from pharmacy suppliers from the new system and consider workaround solutions if this is not possible

 Some third party products suppliers may charge a fee to move the product license over to the new system. (e.g. CliniSys - Labs ICE test requesting) Check if there is a cost and who is expected to pay for this.
 Therefore allow additional time to raise invoices.